Firm & Client Collaboration

 - Invoices & bill pay — clients view receivables/payables and pay open invoices via a hosted link

-- Self-service Integrations — clients connect their own accounts (e.g. a bank via Plaid) from a firm-controlled allowlist
+- Self-service Integrations — clients connect their own accounts (e.g. a bank via Plaid) from a firm-controlled approved list

 - AI assistant and a scheduled client digest email — both optional, both read-only/informational